 Here are a few Xanax side effects that might prompt you to think twice about drinking on Xanax:

 - Memory problems

-At Serenity House Detox in West Palm Beach and Fort Lauderdale, we consider ourselves a Xanax detox center which can help you withdraw from substances like Xanax, alcohol, and opioids.
+At Serenity House Detox & Recovery in Jupiter and Fort Lauderdale, we consider ourselves a Xanax detox center which can help you withdraw from substances like Xanax, alcohol, and opioids.
 Our goal is to help patients get ready for the rigors of therapy treatment.
 Our services include:

 - Gender-specific detox programs for men and women

 Do not start drinking on Xanax.
 Heed the warnings we provided above.
 If you end up with an addiction to Xanax or any other substance, we can help you beat your addiction.
 You can start the addiction treatment process by calling our Serenity House Detox & Recovery addiction specialists at 866-294-5306.